Is Google Trying to Rob Microsoft Blind?

 CHEAT SHEET Analysis: Will the judge’s decision move share prices, by how much, and whose?

 One of the core components of our CHEAT SHEET Investing Framework focuses on catalysts that will move a company’s stock.
-A court decision with money in the balance certainly has potential to move share prices, but how much will depend on the valuation the Motorola patents receive.
+A court decision with in the balance certainly has potential to move share prices, but how much will depend on the valuation the Motorola patents receive.